syncfusion-content/winui-docs/winui/Masked-TextBox/Customization.md

 # Customization in WinUI Masked TextBox

-This section explains the header, header template, and description of MaskedTextBox.
+This section explains the header, header template, and description of Masked TextBox.

 ## Header